-Because we practice season extension and raise our own starts, I also include whether I plan to direct sow seed straight into prepared beds (DS), sow in flats or pots under lights or in the greenhouse (F), or sow under a cloche (C).
+Because we practice season extension and raise our own starts, I also include whether I plan to direct sow (DS) straight into prepared beds, sow in flats (F) or pots under lights or in the greenhouse, or sow under a cloche (C).

-For example, let’s take bush delicata winter squash.
-The seed packet says to sow in containers 3-4 weeks before your last frost date, and to transplant out prior to the second set of true leaves (about 5-6 weeks).
+Let’s take bush delicata winter squash… The seed packet says to sow in containers 3-4 weeks before your last frost date and to transplant out prior to the second set of true leaves (about 5-6 weeks after sowing).
 So on the calendar, starting at week 0 which for me is April 15, I count back 3-4 weeks before the last frost and add ‘winter squash, delicata’.
 I also mark it with an (F) to indicate I should sow those in pots.
 At the same time, I will mark on the calendar when these babies will be ready to transplant (T).

 This is the earliest date that I should start this crop, but I can also decide to sow it a little later as long as there are enough growing days for the crop to reach maturity.
 This is why I will also mark the expected maturity date (M) for some of our main crops.
 As year-round gardeners, this then sets us up for the next round of gardening because we know when a bed will be vacated of a certain crop and ready for what’s next.

 As another example, we like to have a continuous supply of salad greens – lettuce, arugula, spinach, cilantro, kales, etc. I love that the PNW allows us to grow some kind of green year-round.
-To stay in fresh salad, we sow various salad greens the first week of all but the coldest months, so that is easy to mark on the calendar, salad greens (DS).
+To stay in fresh salad, we sow various salad greens the first week of every month except November and December.
+These are easy to mark on the calendar, salad greens (DS).

 That is it in a nutshell.
 Fill out your personalized garden planting calendar with all the crops you plan to grow this year.